JaviSanchezAgesta/JS_SQL_Folder/README.md

 ## Objective

-This folder contains the process of learning SQL through the study of a ficticius company case.
-In this scenario we are analysing customer behaviours
+This folder contains some of the used functions in the process of learning SQL through the study of a ficticius company case.
+In this scenario we are analysing customer behaviours for Rockbuster Stealth LLC, a movie rental company planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.

+My role is to help Rockbuster with the launch strategy by answering the following questions:

+● Which movies contributed the most/least to revenue gain?

+● What was the average rental duration for all videos?

+● Which countries are Rockbuster customers based in?

+● Where are customers with a high lifetime value based?

+● Do sales figures vary between geographic regions?

 ## Data

-The data set contains information about the following parameters:
+The data set contains movies information about the following parameters:

-•
+•	payment..............• actor...........• customer............• country

-•
+• rental...................• film..............• staff...............• store

+• film actor...........• language........• address.............• film category

-•
+• inventory............• category........• city................

+The database for PostgreSQL is available [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

-The full details of the data are available (here, hyperlink)
+The Rockbuster data set is available [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

 ## Tools